Previous Episode << >> Next Part

 "Ladies and gentlemen.
 It's that time of year again!" a man's voice announced over the speakers.
 The crowd roared their approval.
 "We have ten amazing acts and their ten debut songs, but only eight spots are available for the next gig.
 Let the battle begin!"

-While a lot of the Voyager and Dellia crew had mixed in with the crowds, one crewmember wasn't particular chuffed to be watching it from a tiny screen next to the helm controls, especially when another signal made the picture speckle.
+While a lot of the Voyager and Dellia crew had mixed in with the crowds, one crewmember wasn't particular chuffed to be watching it from the tiny screen next to the Flyer's helm controls, especially when another signal made the picture speckle.

 "Try narrowing the bandwidth," Neelix suggested helpfully.